html-screen-capture-js/html-screen-capture-js/README.md

 - Default: 'c'
 - The prefix to use for all newly created classes - the suffix is a number.

+##### prefixForNewGeneratedPseudoClasses

+- Type: String
+- Default: 'p'
+- The prefix to use for all newly created pseudo classes - the suffix is a number.

 ##### imageFormatForDataUrl

 - Type: String